Calpol and other infant paracetamol pain relief

 Why is Calpol so expensive?

-But if you’re continually reaching for the Calpol, the number of bottles you buy can soon add up.
+When youre continually reaching for the Calpol, the number of bottles you buy can soon add up.

-We’ve also looked at the pricing difference between the medicine in a bottle and dissolvable sachets, so you can see how much you’re paying per dose.
+Of course, there are also own-brand infant paracetamol alternatives available from Asda, Boots, Sainsbury's, Tesco and more.
+Weve compared the prices of Calpol with own brand and generic infant paracetamol suspensions to find the cheapest place to get your infant pain relief.
+Weve also looked at the pricing difference between the medicine in a bottle and dissolvable sachets, so you can see how much you're paying per dose.

 There’s also a difference depending on the type of Calpol you choose.
 Although individual sachets can be handy to carry around, you’re paying for convenience – a bottle of suspension will save you money, dose for dose.
+Which? members can log in now to see just how much you can save by shopping around.

 What’s in Calpol?